TOURNAMENT

 Juniors, Teens and Adults: Forms, Weapons, and Point Sparring (plus Power Karate for white–green belts).

-Ban Bu and Black Belts: Forms, Weapons, and Point Sparring, Weapon Sparring, Team Sparring, and Power Karate.
+Ban Bu and Black Belts: Forms, Weapons, and Point Sparring, Weapon Sparring, Team Sparring, and Advanced Power Karate.

 Power Karate Combos: